Back to Blog

 It Happens More Than You Think

-For most business owners, a hack feels like a remote possibility.
-For WordPress site owners who are not actively maintaining their sites, it is a question of when, not if.
+For most business owners, a compromise feels like a remote possibility.
+For WordPress site owners who aren't actively maintaining their sites, it's closer to a question of when, not if.

 The Immediate Costs

-Hosting suspension: Most hosting providers will suspend a site the moment they detect malware — to protect other sites on the same server.
-While your site is suspended, it is completely offline.
-Every hour of downtime is lost revenue for a business that relies on its website for bookings, leads, or e-commerce.
+Hosting suspension.
+Most hosting providers suspend a site the moment they detect malware — to protect other sites on the same server.
+While your site is suspended, it's completely offline.
+Every hour of downtime is lost revenue for a business that relies on its website for bookings, leads, or transactions.

-Emergency developer time: Beyond the cleanup itself, someone needs to identify how the site was compromised, patch the vulnerability, harden the security configuration, and verify the fix.
-This takes time that gets billed at emergency rates.
+Emergency developer time.
+Beyond the cleanup itself, someone needs to identify how the site was compromised, patch the vulnerability, harden the security configuration, and verify the fix.
+This typically adds $500–$2,000 in developer time at emergency rates.

 The SEO Damage

-This is the hidden cost that most business owners do not anticipate — and it is often more expensive than the cleanup itself.
+This is the cost most business owners don't anticipate — and it's often more expensive than the cleanup itself.

-When Google detects malware on a site, it adds a warning label to search results: "This site may harm your computer."
-It may also remove the site from search results entirely until the issue is resolved and the site is manually reviewed.
+When Google detects malware, it adds a warning label to search results ("This site may be hacked") and can remove the site from search entirely until the issue is resolved and the site is manually reviewed.

 The Reputation Cost

-Hacked sites are often used to redirect visitors to scam pages, serve malware to site visitors, or send spam emails from the domain.
-Any visitor who lands on a compromised site during the breach window has a negative experience associated with your brand.
+Compromised sites are often used to redirect visitors to scam pages, serve malware, or send spam from the domain.
+Any visitor who lands on the site during the breach window has a negative experience associated with your brand.

-If your site is used to send spam, your domain gets flagged by email providers.
-Future emails from your business domain — invoices, proposals, client communications — end up in spam folders.
-Recovering domain reputation takes months of consistent clean sending.
+If your domain is used to send spam, email providers flag it.
+Future emails from your business domain — invoices, proposals, client communications — start landing in spam folders.
+Recovering domain reputation takes months of consistent clean sending and sometimes requires setting up new authentication (DMARC, DKIM, SPF) if the previous setup was compromised.

 The Total Picture